Distributed controller synthesis for deadlock avoidance: Two locks per process

 A "strategy" for the system amounts to choosing whether $p_i$ should release $x_i$ or $\bar{x}_i$, for each $i=1,\dots,n$.
 It may also choose to release neither.
 Since the environment has a global view of the system, it can afterwards choose one of $y_j, \bar{y_j}$ in process $q_j$, for each $j=1,\dots,m$.
-Those choices represent a valuation, the free lock remaining being the satisfied literal.
+Those choices represent a valuation, a lock remaining free corresponds to the literal being true.

 If the formula $\phi$ is true, then the system chooses the valuation of the $x_i$'s in order to make $\phi$ true.
 As soon as processes $p_i,q_j$ have reached their final state, we also have a valuation for the $y_j$'s.
-At this point there is at least one clause $\a_i$ true, so with all its literals $\ell^i_1,\ell^i_2,\ell^i_3$ true.
-Observe that among the 4 processes $p(\a_i)$ and $p_i(\ell^i_j)$ at least one can reach its self-loop, namely the one that acquires $t_i$ first.
+At this point there is at least one clause $\a_k$ true, so with all its literals $\ell^k_1,\ell^k_2,\ell^k_3$ true.
+Observe that among the 4 processes $p(\a_k)$ and $p(\a_k,\ell^k_1)$, $p(\a_k,\ell^k_2)$, $p(\a_k,\ell^k_3)$ at least one can reach its self-loop, namely the one that acquires $t_k$ first.
 Hence, the system does not deadlock.
+Note also that no winning strategy here can be "locally live", because of processes $p_i$ and $q_j$.

 Otherwise, if the formula $\phi$ is not true, then for each choice of the system for the $x_i$'s, the environment can chose afterwards a suitable valuation of the $y_j$'s that falsifies $\phi$ (``afterwards'' means that we look at a suitable scheduling of the acquire actions).
-For such a valuation, for every $\a_i$ there is some literal $\ell_i$ of $\a_i$ that is false.
-Consider the scheduling that lets $p_i(\ell_i)$ acquire $t_i$ first.
-Since $\ell_i$ is taken, this implies that $p_i(\ell_i)$ is blocked.
-Also, $p(\a_i)$ is blocked because of $t_i$.
-The other two processes $p_i(\ell)$ with $\ell\not=\ell_i$ are also blocked because of $t_i$.
-So overall the entire system is blocked.
+For such a valuation, for every $\a_k$ there is some literal $\ell^k$ of $\a_k$ that is false.
+Consider the scheduling that lets $p(\a_k,\ell^k)$ acquire $t_k$ first.
+Since $t_k$ is taken, this implies that $p(\a_k,\ell^k)$ is blocked.
+Also, $p(\a_k)$ is blocked because of $t_k$.
+The other two processes $p(\a_k,\ell)$ with $\ell\not=\ell^k$ are also blocked because of $t_k$.
+So overall the entire system is blocked. \end{proof}